Airc-Uwindsor/Pollinator/README.md

 1. Configure the robot’s network settings by changing the IP address
 2. Configure the computer's network setting corresponding to the robot's netwrok
 3. Ensure the required version (3.9.1) of Python is installed
+4. Download and extract the ZIP file and run the program

 ## Ideation
 - Used the process of test, train, valid for training the robot to detect flowers